Rescue groups: US tally misses hundreds left in Afghanistan | Law-Order

 Rescue groups: US tally misses hundreds left in Afghanistan

-"I'm losing hope," the mother, who is not being named to protect her safety, texted in broken English to Principal Nate McGill, who urged her to not give up.
+“I'm loosing the hope,” the mother, who is not being named to protect her safety, texted in broken English to Principal Nate McGill, who urged her to not give up.

 McGill said California Democratic Rep. Doris Matsui, who has been working to free the family, tried to help them board a flight in Afghanistan.
 But they were pushed back.
 The family, whose three children are in first, third and fourth grade, fled amid tear gas and gunfire as U.S. forces and the Taliban tried to control the crowd.

-"We run away from the gate.
-The situation is very scary.
-Kids are crying because of these firing," the mother texted, later adding: "I totally lost my mind sir ... today I saw my death."
+“We run away from the gate.
+Situation is very scary.
+Kids are crying because of these firing,” the mother texted, later adding: “I totally lost my mind sir ... today I saw my death.”
 Mohammad Faizi, a green card holder from the San Diego suburb of El Cajon, said he and his wife and five children were stopped by the Taliban at a checkpoint on their way to the airport.
-His wife is a US citizen.
+His wife is a U.S. citizen.

-Faizi, whose family got out just before the last US flight left, said he was asked at the checkpoint why he was trying to leave Afghanistan.

 Mike Jason, who runs an ad-hoc rescue operation called Allied Airlift 21, said his volunteer group has been in contact with 78 green card holders trapped in the country, but that the figure does not capture the scale of the problem.
 Add their spouses and children to the tally, he said, and the number rises to nearly 400.

-Such volunteers say they are also sceptical of the government's estimate because it only includes American citizens who registered with the US Embassy before it was shuttered in Kabul, a process that was entirely voluntary.
+Such volunteers say they are also skeptical of the government's estimate because it only includes American citizens who registered with the U.S. Embassy before it was shuttered in Kabul, a process that was entirely voluntary.

-Alex Plitsas, an Iraq War veteran who is part of an informal rescue network called Digital Dunkirk, said he received calls from six US citizens stuck in Afghanistan just one day earlier this week — and none had registered with the US Embassy.
-He suspects the true number of US citizens left behind could be off by hundreds.
+Alex Plitsas, an Iraq War veteran who is part of an informal rescue network called Digital Dunkirk, said he received calls from six U.S. citizens stuck in Afghanistan in just one day earlier this week — and none had registered with the U.S. Embassy.
+He suspects the true number of U.S. citizens left behind could be off by hundreds.

 “Unless we continue and get the rest of our American citizens, and all those otherwise eligible out, we won't have done our job,” Issa said.